tangshuang/react-tyshemo/README.md

 }
 ```

-It is NOT recommended to use `name`, this make code dispersed, you may not know where was a store registered.
+It is NOT recommended to use `useGlobal` directly, this make code dispersed, you may not know where was a store registered.
 It is best to use `connect`.

 ## Mutable State

-Tyshemo state in store is mutable, does not like Redux, you should always change the state to trigger UI rerender.
+Tyshemo state in store is mutable, does not like Redux, you do not need to create a cloned object.

-*The best practice is to create methods in store def, and invoke methods in components.*

 ```js
 const mapToProps = (stores) => {